Aliaksiej90/project1/README.txt

 It's my first project!
-This is sait for create new games
+This's sait for create new games